-i) Be members of Skate Canada in Good Standing

-ii) Carry a valid Coach Photo ID card and complete the sign in process to be permitted to coach at any event.
-Coaches failing to provide the proper coach Photo ID and complete the sign in process will be charged admission to the event and will not be permitted in to any restricted or designated Coaching areas.
+- i) Be members of Skate Canada in Good Standing - ii) Carry a valid Coach Photo ID (ie. Driver's License, passport) and complete the sign in process outlined within the Competition Technical Package, which includes the Accreditation matrix from the Skate Canada Policy - Coach Accreditation Policy for Skate Canada Qualifying Events.
+Coaches failing to provide the proper Photo ID and complete the sign in process will be charged admission to the event and will not be permitted in to any restricted or designated Coaching areas.

-D.102 Travel Assistance - Coach Training Grant
+Travel Assistance - Coach Training Grant